ipejonathan/LLNLMLBackmapping/README.md

 ## Acknowledgments

-This work is part of the Mini-MuMMI project at Harvey Mudd College and Lawrence Livermore National Laboratory.
+This work is part of the UCG-mini-MuMMI project at Harvey Mudd College Clinic Program with Lawrence Livermore National Laboratory.